trinistr/dicey/README.md

   - Lists can end in a comma, allowing single-number lists.
 - *"1,1.5,Two", "(💚,🧡,💙,💜)" or "('1','(bracket)')"*: a list of strings and numbers separated by commas, possibly in round brackets, makes an arbitrary die.
   - Lists can end in a comma, allowing single-string lists.
-  - Single (') or double (") quotes can be used to use other quotes and round brackets in the string.
+  - Single (') or double (") quotes can be used to include other quotes and round brackets in the string.
 Otherwise, they are prohibited.
 Commas are always prohibited.
   - Quotes can also be used to treat numbers as strings.

 *"D6", "d(-1,3)", "d2..4", or "d💚,🧡"*: any definitions can be prefixed with "d" or "D".
 While this doesn't do anything on its own, it can be useful to not start a definition with "-".